 There are a few important safety considerations when it comes to brass jewelry.
 Although today's brass jewelry is mostly lead-free, some vintage brass pieces may contain small amounts of lead.
 Lead can be toxic to children and adults.
 Additionally, brass may also contain nickel and aluminum, so people with metal allergies may want to avoid it.

 Similar to brass, bronze is an alloy of multiple metals.
 Often, it contains copper, tin, and zinc.
 This pretty metal has a warm, brownish-gold tone that works well with a variety of stones and materials.
-According to Zales, jewelers have been using brass for thousands of years.
+According to Fire Mountain Gems, brass has been used for thousands of years.
 It has many advantages when used in costume jewelry:

 - Bronze is great for detail work, so you'll find gorgeous and delicate jewelry in this material.